-Afternoon Tea's are held normally (September - June) on the first Tuesday of the month.
+Medley Teas Medley Tea's are held normally (September - June) on the first Thursday of the month.
 This is an opportunity for socializing and is enjoyed by many Cathedral members as well as guests.
 While there is a usual attendance call list, anyone is invited and welcome to attend.

 Mission and Outreach